What We Do

 Since the Trans Canada Trail was founded in 1992, it has captured the hearts and minds of Canadians from every region and every walk of life.
 One of the largest volunteer efforts undertaken in Canada, it is a bold undertaking, almost as immense as Canada itself.
 People who love and appreciate their land and history have contributed countless hours and dollars to further its development.

 The Trans Canada Trail is used by millions to experience our country’s legendary wilderness.
-Now 72 percent connected, the Trail is nearly 17,000 kilometres long, linking the Atlantic, Pacific and Arctic coasts.
+Now 75 percent connected, the Trail is over 17,000 kilometres long, linking the Atlantic, Pacific and Arctic coasts.
 Comprised of locally managed segments, the Trail is within 30 minutes of more than 80 percent of Canadians and runs through or near 1,000 communities.

 The Trans Canada Trail provides myriad benefits: